mbazed/bazeds-musings/posts/ai-generated-ghibli-art-creativity-developer-perspective.md

 ## Lessons from History: How Technology Transforms Art

 History demonstrates that new technologies rarely extinguish art; instead, they transform it.
 The advent of photography prompted painters to embrace Impressionism.
 CGI initially seemed threatening to traditional animators, yet studios like Ghibli integrated it gracefully into their artistry.
-AI, similarly, represents another step forward—not the end of creativity, but a compelling opportunity to reimagine how we create and appreciate art.
+AI, similarly, represents another step forward; not the end of creativity, but a compelling opportunity to reimagine how we create and appreciate art.

 ## Navigating Legality and Respect